Ayhan2860/weather-app/README.md

 This project was developed using [OpenWeather](https://openweathermap.org/) Api.

 According to the user's desired location
-It is to list the daily weather report.
+It is to list the eight daily weather report.

 <br/>
 <hr/>